Polymer/old-docs-site/app/2.0/docs/tools/polymer-json.md

 Optional, Defaults to `index.html`
 Type: `String`

 The main entrypoint to your app for all routes, often `index.html`.
 This file should import the app shell file specified in the shell property.
-It should be as small as possible since it’s loaded and cached for all routes.
+It should be as small as possible since it’s served for all routes.
+All paths in the entrypoint should be absolute, because this file is served from many different URLs.

 ### fragments
 Optional